-TRADE AT SETTLEMENT (TAS)
+12 TRADE AT SETTLEMENT (TAS)

-128 What is TAS?
+What is TAS?
+TAS. short for Trade

 TAS, short for Trade at Settlement, is an order type that allows a trader to buy or sell an eligible futures contract during specified trading hours at the current day's settlement price or a certain number of ticks of the outright above or below that price.